sowcow/blog/content/posts/the-wages-of-fear.md

 # Deux (references/abstract-spoilers)

 - Not an intentful reference but SOC in Russian translation sounds directly like juice.
 - I always like to encounter translations into Russian from European languages that do have more juice than often dry English subs.
-In this case multiple translations and subs just failed to get Donald Duck reference.
+In this case only one tranlation got it but multiple other translations and the English subs I've seen just failed to get Donald Duck reference.
 - One question to AI and this good reference comes out: de leurs épées, ils forgeront des socs.

 Second half-watch worked well.